 Maybe you get a small amount to spend at the end of the year on some items, or maybe you’re in a situation where you have to scrimp and slowly build up your equipment with some good-natured help, such as grants, PTA, and donations.
 No matter your situation, always re-up with some new equipment.
 It doesn’t have to be anything extravagant, unless you have the budget for that.
 Instead, go for value packs or sets that come with resources.
 If you have space issues for your program, you might like this limited-space equipment pack that comes with a 96-page color activity guide.
 Maybe you have an overload of dollar store pool noodles and are looking for a different way to use them.
 In that case, a $14 pool noodle connector set won’t break the bank.
 Imagine setting up obstacle courses with it or using it for throwing and catching, kicking and passing, or even balancing.
 A small item like this can go a long way and give your program a quick refresh.

 Icebreakers and Class Rule Ideas

 I know that I always come back to school wanting to start the year off differently.
 Sometimes it is a small tweak, other times an overhaul.
 Yes, I generally know the tenets of what works: squads, routines, procedures, etc. But not only do I get tired of the same old same old, so do the students.
 Thus, I try to come up with new ideas to start the year.
 This includes new games like this Emoji Memory game using large emoji cards.
 It is current, fun, and a great way to teach team building.
-Or I may grab something like a “PE Rules” t-shirt that I can wear the first week to help teach students the rules in a fun way.
 Whatever change I make to my icebreakers or how I teach the rules, I always try to do something different and have it ready for the start of the year.